pawelniewie/pawelniewiadomski.com/_posts/2017-08-12-migrating-rails-project-to-vue-with-slim-templates.md

 ---
 {% image_tag src="/media/2017/vue.png" width="572" %}

+**Update 14th of August** just found out that my setup was still broken, so I had to update but now supports template compilation as well!

 Sometimes the most consuming part of the tasks is setting it up all together.
 Then coding is simple once all the puzzles fit it.
 So in the hope I can help someone having a similar problem I'm publishing a post on gluing Vue, Rails and Slim altogether.

 I spent part of Friday setting up Vue in our Rails app.
 It's yet another framework we want to try out.
 We already have a homegrown framework, React, and now Vue.
 We're trying out Vue in the hope of giving us a decent framework that will be easier to integrate with the existing code.